chel6/Qiaoxue_L_copmaremedals/README.md

 # Medals Compare - Python
 ===========================

-## Which sport has Canada won the most Medals.
-Who won more medals in this sport?
-Men or Women.
-Does there has some changes about the counts through years?
-Through this data analysis, we will figure out the answers to those questions.
+## This page is built to analyze the Medals of Winter Olympics.

 ## Description

-- This page is use charts and minimize words to visualize the thousands pices of data.
+- This page will use charts and minimize words to visualize the thousands pices of data.
 - Which sport has Canada won the most Medals.
   Who won more medals in this sport?
 Men or Women.
   Does there has some changes about the counts through years?